2205 Miguel Chavez Rd., Suite A, Santa Fe, N.M. 87505

 The debt consolidation company may not tell you that one of your creditors refused to do business with them and is not included in your plan.
 Debt consolidation works by paying off your creditors one at a time.
 Because you are usually told to ignore the bills in the mail, it can take until the end of the plan before you realize that one of your creditors was not included.
 Sometimes you may find out earlier, when you are served a summons and complaint.

 Some debt consolidation plans have you pay debt that is too old to be legally collectible.
 A national debt consolidation company may not be familiar with the various statutes of limitations (time limits in which to sue) in New Mexico.
-New Mexico’s statute of limitations for open accounts, such as credit cards, is four years from the date of the last payment.
-If a new payment is made on your behalf after the expiration of four years from the last payment, you have just given the creditor four more years to sue you.
+New Mexico’s statute of limitations for open accounts, such as credit cards, is four years from the date of the last item.
+The New Mexico statute of limitations on written contracts is six years.
+If a new partial payment is made after the expiration of the six year statute of limitations on a contract, you have just given the creditor six more years to sue you.

 You may have a right to remove old accounts from your credit report using the Fair Credit Reporting Act, without having to resort to debt consolidation or bankruptcy.